Learn about actual and potential costs

 How can I gain leverage during negotiations?

 Do your policies comply with the requirements of the ACA?
+Have you ever faced litigation due to lack of regulatory compliance?

 How do you stay up to date on new prescription and healthcare policies?